Visyond/website-hugo/site/content/home-hex/vhome.md

       who provided certain assumptions.
     image: /img/vHome image draft (6).png
     title: 'Organize Assumptions, Documents and Chats In Cells'
+  - benefitsList:
+      - text: 'Automate creation of Balance Sheets, Income and Cash Flow statements'
+      - text: >-
+          Create calculations of growth and changes against previous periods, financial and management ratios & KPIs, and depreciation schedules
+    descr: >-
+      Visyond creates forward looking predictive financial statements, driven by assumptions in your spreadsheet.<br><br> The statements can adapt to any reporting/accounting standard and automate the preparation of reports based on your settings.
+    image: /img/vHome image draft (7).png
+    title: Generate Financial Statements Linked To Your Model
 getHexStartedTitle: Flexible.
 Familiar.
 Scalable.
 getHexStartedButton: Request Demo
 getHexStartedButtonURL: /request